2022 USFL Playoff Picture: Current standings, clinching scenarios, dates

 RELATED: Everything you need to know about the 2022 USFL Season – Teams, key dates, TV schedule, how to watch, and more

-The New Jersey Generals (week 7), Birmingham Stallions (week 7), and Philadelphia Stars (week 8) have all clinched a playoff berth so far.
-The Houston Gamblers, Michigan Panthers, and Pittsburgh Maulers have been eliminated from playoff contention.
+The New Jersey Generals (week 7), Birmingham Stallions (week 7), Philadelphia Stars (week 8), and New Orleans Breakers (week 9) have all clinched a playoff berth.

-Only the top two teams in each division will advance to the playoffs following the 10-week regular season.

 RELATED: Scooby Wright, Stallions focus on what’s in front – not ahead